 There are 3 rounds – each round has its own rules:

-Dates of registration and courses enrolment for the Winter Semester 2020 (WS 2020):
+Dates of registration and courses enrolment for the Fall Semester 2022/23:

 * no courses can be dropped after that date!
 Please plan your changes of courses accordingly.